ryandeussing/jimhopper/_child-abuse/resources-for-family-and-friends.md

 Why not push your friend or family member?
 When we feel great pressure to push others to get help, we’re usually responding more to our own (hard to tolerate) feelings than to the other person’s needs.
 And the other person will sense this, resist and push back.
 Then it becomes a struggle that helps neither person, especially the one who could most benefit from getting some help.

-Before trying to share what you learn with the person you’re concerned about, take some time to “digest” it for yourself.
+Before trying to share what you learn with the person you’re concerned about, take some time to 'digest' it for yourself.
 Take some time to sort through your own feelings, beliefs, and needs.
 And take some time to think about the most effective way to talk with him or her.

 Important: Taking care of yourself and not pushing her or him do not mean neglecting either of your needs, or that meeting your needs must depend on his or her pace.